Slipperboard/firmware/README.md

 ```

 This command drops you into a shell with PlatformIO, gcc and the tools used by the Makefile targets.
 From there, use `make build`, `make test` and the other commands as described above.

+## VS Code Dev Container

+The repository includes a [devcontainer](.devcontainer) setup for VS Code.
+With the Remote Containers extension installed, you can open the project inside a container that has PlatformIO and the required C++ tools pre-installed.
+The CI workflow builds this image and runs a quick smoke test to ensure it stays in sync with the code base.